Murray Morgan: Historian

 He was a noted historian of the Pacific Northwest, particularly Puget Sound.
 Some of his most noteworthy works are Skid Road, the "longest-running Pacific Northwest book in print" which was written about Seattle in 1946 and Puget's Sound written about Tacoma.
 Among other topics, he wrote about the Alaska Gold Rush, the Columbia River, the Aleutian Islands.

 Morgan taught history at Tacoma Community College.

 Personal life

 In 1939, Morgan married Emma Rose Northcutt at the Unitarian Universalist church where his father was minister.
 He and his bride, nicknamed Rosa, spent their honeymoon in paddling a kayak on the Danube River.
 At the onset of World War II, "found themselves briefly immersed" in the wartime activities.
 The couple lived in a log cabin in Auburn; their home was previously Trout Lake Dance Hall.
 They had a daughter, Lane Morgan.

 Morgan was diagnosed with stomach cancer in 1964.
 He was told that he had less than a year to live, but was able to overcome cancer.
 His treatment included surgery and a prescribed diet of hamburgers for breakfast.

-He died on June 22, 2000, in Tacoma, Washington, and his remains were cremated.
+He died on June 22, 2000, in Tacoma, Washington.